10 Essential Live Chat Best Practices & How to Execute Them

 co-browsing with live chat

-4. Track Your Metrics
+4. Track your metrics

-Tracking your metrics at any level of customer service is important and live chat is no exception.
 Tracking your live chat metrics allows you to measure your service level and quantify live chat performance relative to your goals.
 If you use the right live chat metrics you can measure your team’s performance against your KPIs to show where you are strong and where you need to improve.

 Continuous measurement of KPIs enables you to improve the live chat experience of your customers, plus your team’s productivity.
 Some KPIs you can measure are: